Aragon in English > book > History Aragon

 The information will not be complete without a stroll by its three provinces: Zaragoza, Teruel and Huesca and his shines, with shutdown in some of its spectacular landscapes like Ordesa, the Moncayo or by opposition the Ebro.

-A History of Aragon and Catalonia: The Reconquest.
+A History of Aragon and Catalonia.
+Prologue.
 Books.

 Copyright 1996-2024 © All Rights Reserved Javier Mendivil Navarro, Aragon (Spain)